mazvira/Your-Personal-Adventure/README.md

 # Your-Personal-Adventure
-Команда Your Personal Adventure
+Team of Your Personal Adventure:
-Кушнір Вікторія,
+Kushnir Victoria,
-Берідзе Лія,
+Beridze Liya,
-Мазуркевич Віра,
+Mazurkevych Vira,
-Уткіна Олександра.
+Utkina Oleksandra.

-Your Personal Adventure - це екскурсійний Android-додаток для подорожі по різним містам, який рекомендуватиме користувачам місця для відвідування в залежності від їх геолокації, бюджету та інтересів.
+Your Personal Adventure - an excursion Android app for traveling to different cities that will be recommended for visitors to visit, depending on their geolocation, budget, and interests.